Working with Banner Views

 Changing the Banner Size Dynamically

-requiredContentSizeIdentifiers property with the set of all possible sizes the view can take in your application.
-The most common reason to support multiple sizes in your application is to support orientation changes.
-If your application changes its interface in response to an orientation change, it should resize the banner view to fit the new orientation.
+requiredContentSizeIdentifiers property with the set of all possible sizes the view can take in your app.
+The most common reason to support multiple sizes in your app is to support orientation changes.
+If your app changes its interface in response to an orientation change, it should resize the banner view to fit the new orientation.

 Listing 2-4 shows how a view controller could configure the banner view to download advertisements that have both portrait and landscape images: